MaduhCrema/IMC/README.md

 # IMC
- - App that calculates IMD ⚖️
+ - App that calculates IMC ⚖️